Geoff Walden

 Berghof4a.jpg (20430 bytes)

 A military staff conference in front of the fireplace.
-The western side of the Berghof was an Adjutancy building, where many of Hitler's military staff and personal adjutants lived while he was on the Obersalzberg.
+The western side of the Berghof was an Adjutancy building, where many of Hitler's military staff and personal adjutants worked while he was on the Obersalzberg.
 Thus, they were always immediately available for conferences or consultation. (left - from Heinrich Hoffmann, "Hitler Was My Friend" (London, 1955); right - period postcard)

 Click here to visit a page identifying other visitors to the Berghof.